 - Air conditioning

 Food at Bawah is a real highlight, with a focus on contemporary Indonesian-Mediterranean cuisine.
 Fruit and vegetables come from the island’s permaculture garden, including pak choi, wild figs and lemongrass.

 Breakfast is a buffet affair of fresh fruit, homemade yoghurt and scrambled eggs made with coconut milk.
 Lunch and dinner are à la carte - menus feature Indonesian favourites such as nasi goreng and seafood laksa, as well as more creative options of crab tartare with spicy mango salsa or cod fish steamed in banana leaves.
 Finish with delicious pandan ice-cream or tropical fruit

-With a choice of 3 restaurants, you can dine according to your mood.
+With a choice of three restaurants, you can dine according to your mood.
 The beachside Boat House is a casual affair; ideal for a sundowner with sand between your toes.
-For panoramic views choose the spectacular Treetops restaurant, high up in the jungle canopy with an exclusive ‘Lookout’ area just for 2.
+For panoramic views choose the spectacular Treetops restaurant, high up in the jungle canopy with an exclusive ‘Lookout’ area just for two.
 The Jules Verne Bar has a wildlife viewing platform and great cocktails.

 - All meals included